RohitKuwar/javascript-questions-for-practice/README.md

 With the `throw` statement, we can create custom errors.
 With this statement, you can throw exceptions.
 An exception can be a string, a number, a boolean or an object.
 In this case, our exception is the string `'Hello world!'`.

 With the catch statement, we can specify what to do if an exception is thrown in the `try` block.
 An exception is thrown: the string `'Hello world!'`. `e` is now equal to that string, which we log.
-This results in `'Oh an error: Hello world!'`.
+This results in `'Oh no an error: Hello world!'`.
 <hr />

 11. What's the output?